-Legacy Christian Academy will establish a District Wellness Committee shall:
+Legacy Christian Academy will establish a District Wellness Committee which will:

-- 1. Participate in the development, implementation, periodic review and update of this Wellness Policy, which will include: - Obtain periodic informal updates of building principals, classroom staff and school health personnel on the progress of wellness activities and their effects. - Report to the Board and the public on an annual basis regarding the implementation and effectiveness of this policy. - Ensure school nutrition program director, manager, and staff will meet hiring and annual continuing education/training requirements in the USDA Professional Standards for Child Nutrition Professionals.
+- Participate in the development, implementation, periodic review and update of this Wellness Policy - Obtain periodic informal updates of building principals, classroom staff and school health personnel on the progress of wellness activities and their effects.

+- Report to the Board and the public on an annual basis regarding the implementation and effectiveness of this policy. - Ensure school nutrition program director and staff will meet hiring and annual continuing education/training requirements in the USDA Professional Standards for Child Nutrition Professionals.
 These school personnel will refer to USDA's Professional Standards for School Nutrition Standards website for training that meets their learning needs.

-The Superintendent of Schools, or his designee, shall have the operational responsibility to ensure that the District meets the standards set forth in this policy.
+The Head of School, or his designee, shall have the operational responsibility to ensure that LCA meets the standards set forth in this policy.